MichaelCurrin/preact-frontend-quickstart/README.md

 ### Features

 - Built on Preact latest version.
-- No build step - locally or for CI-CD.
+- No build step - locally or for CI/CD.
 Just start a static server in the project root - locally or with GH Pages or Netlify.
-- This light Preact stup on the frontend is great for small and simple projects.
+- This light Preact setup on the frontend is great for small and simple projects.
 - It's also adding interactive behavior to an existing site, without having to rebuild as a Node/React/Preact app and also while keeping the browser impact minimal (Preact is only 3kb).
+- You can put your JS code as a separate JS script as here with [main.js](/main.js), or even directly on your HTML page.
+- This project structure is lighter - no `package.json`, no ESLint config and no Prettier config.
+See limitations below around this.

 ### Limitations

 - Developer experience is limited - no CLI tooling to catch syntax or linting errors.
 - No use of JSX syntax.
 You can use `htm` though as covered in the Getting Started page of Preact.
 - No use of Prettify - though you can always use the online version at the [Prettier Playground](https://prettier.io/playground/) or run it ad hoc using `npx prettier main.js -w` (requires Node to be installed but doesn't require Prettier to be installed).

-But, this does make the project lighter - no `package.json`, no ESLint config and no Prettier config.
+- Preact

 ### About the demo